csidirop/omekaplugin_template/README.md

     Extend the configuration form and admin views.

 For more information on Omeka plugin development, see the [Omeka Classic Developer Documentation](https://omeka.readthedocs.io/en/latest/).

+## Contributing

+Contributions are welcome!
+Please feel free to submit a pull request or open an issue if you encounter a bug or have a feature request.

 ## License